qwwdfsad/homebrew-tap/README.md

 ### async-profiler

-Formula for the binary installation of [async-profiler](https://github.com/async-profiler/async-profiler).
+Formula for the binary installation of [async-profiler](https://github.com/async-profiler/async-profiler) that adds `asprof` to the corresponding `*/bin/*` and provides a convenience wrapper over `converter.jar`.

 Installation:
 ```